blackstork-io/fabric/docs/language/configs.md

 ## Global configuration

-The `fabric` configuration block defines a global configuration for Fabric.
-It's used for defining plugin dependencies, the paths to local directories, etc.
+The `fabric` configuration block serves as the global configuration for Fabric, offering a centralized space for defining essential aspects such as plugin dependencies and local directory paths.

 ```hcl
 fabric {